 A tell-tale sign of hidden termites in a home often occurs in March and April when termite swarmers hatch and begin to fly around an infested home.
 These swarmers literally come out of the woodwork, and are a horrible surprise to new home owners who bought their house after the previous swarmer season.
 When hundreds and thousands of termite swarmers fill a house, it is a red flag that there is a long term termite infestation that is accompanied by serious hidden damage.

-No matter how termite damage was discovered in a newly purchased home, Whitney, LLP provides free consultations and can help determine the buyer’s legal rights for compensation to fix the termite damage in their new home.
+No matter how termite damage was discovered in a newly purchased home, Whitney, LLP provides legal consultations and can help determine the buyer’s legal rights for compensation to fix the termite damage in their new home.

 Finding Water Damage and Mold After Moving Into a New Home

 Moving in and finding water damage and leaks, and mold, are a common problem in Maryland, especially in rowhomes in Baltimore City and other areas where the water table is high.
 Whitney, LLP has represented home buyers who purchased properties that were flipped by house-flippers, moved in, and found water damage and leaking water in the basement.
 Water damage occurs when a basement is not water proofed properly, and when the land outside the home is not graded properly, allowing rain water to seep in through the ground.
 Along with water damage, mold is a serious problem that can be expensive to fix and cause health problems to the new residents.

 Buying a home from a house flipper is a risky proposition.
 It is common for house flippers to do cosmetic work, and to hide any serious damage and cover up any problems that are expensive to fix, such as water damage.
 Sellers often try hide signs of water damage using new drywall, installing make-shift water barriers, and using other temporary fixes that are designed to hide the problem long enough for the seller to get paid and move on.
 This temporary fixes do not prevent mold from growing and multiply.